 Need an easy, all-in-one solution for UK English text to speech?
 Try ResponsiveVoice!
 Create a future-proof website with NO flash or plugins, NO per words costs, UNLIMITED text to speech!

 UK English text to speech needs good technology to work well, but that technology is difficult to come by, and it’s always a pain to implement.
-ResponsiveVoice gets you an all-in-one, affordable and pain-free solution to integrate text to speech with an Australian accent, one that only weighs 14kB and solves the myriad problems speech synthesis entails, which include (but unfortunately are not limited to) per-character costs, having to initialise the speech engine after page load, timing delays between API calls, speech rate problems, it’s a mess we chose to tidy up so you don’t have to!
+ResponsiveVoice gets you an all-in-one, affordable and pain-free solution to integrate text to speech with a UK English accent, one that only weighs 14kB and solves the myriad problems speech synthesis entails, which include (but unfortunately are not limited to) per-character costs, having to initialise the speech engine after page load, timing delays between API calls, speech rate problems, it’s a mess we chose to tidy up so you don’t have to!

 UK English text to speech with ResponsiveVoice